sfewings/emon_Suite/python/readme.txt

 To create pyemonlib
 ===================
 Instructions as from https://medium.com/analytics-vidhya/how-to-create-a-python-library-7d5aea80cc3f
-1. Create a virtual environment to contain the python setup
+1. Create a virtual environment to contain the python setup in pyEmon
+    > cd ./emon_Suite/python/pyEmon
     > python3 -m venv venv
     > source venv/bin/activate
 2. Install the libraries required for setup